leasesimple/date-immutable/README.md

 import { DateImmutable } from 'date-immutable'

 const { year, month, date, day, hours, minutes, seconds, milliseconds, timezoneOffset } = DateImmutable.from(2023, 5, 4, 9, 41)

+// Caution: day and timezoneOffset are not part of the array destructuring to match the fromObject builder or the toObject signature. const [year, month, date, hours, minutes, seconds, milliseconds] = DateImmutable.from(2023, 5, 4, 9, 41)
 ```

 ## Enumeration